-A school nurse or, in the absence of a school nurse, a "qualified employee" shall maintain epinephrine in cartridge injectors for the purpose of emergency first aid to students who experience allergic reactions who were not previously known to have serious allergies and therefore do not have a prior written authorization of a parent/guardian or a prior written order of a qualified medical professional for the administration of epinephrine.
-(See section of this regulation titled, "Storage and Use of Epinephrine Cartridge Injectors.")
+A school nurse or, in the absence of a school nurse, a "qualified school employee" shall maintain epinephrine in cartridge injectors for the purpose of emergency first aid to students who experience allergic reactions who were not previously known to have serious allergies and therefore do not have a prior written authorization of a parent/guardian or a prior written order of a qualified medical professional for the administration of epinephrine.
+(See section of this regulation titled, "Emergency Administration of Epinephrine Cartridge as an Emergency First Aid to Students Who Do Not Have Prior Written Authorization").